jlooper/global-social-good-hackathon/challenges.md

-# Hack requirements

-While your team is free to come up with their own idea, there is a **limited amount of time** available for hacking.
-As a result, your team is strongly encouraged to choose one of the challenges suggested below.
-Each challenge includes a set of resources to help jump start development and improve your team's chances for success.
-Remember, **your team is required to present a solution** at the end of the day, with the expectation a working proof of concept will be demonstrated.

-Your team is free to solve the challenge however they see fit as long as the technology used focuses on Azure or other Microsoft products.
-Remember that all code and resources used to solve the challenge must be created during this hack event; a team member's existing projects are not eligible to be used for this contest.

-If your team does decide to create their own project, it must follow meet the following criteria:

-- **All code** and other resources must be created during the event; no existing work from the team can be used during the hack event
-- The project must focus on social good or the betterment of others

-If your team isn't sure if a project idea meets the criteria, please ask!

-## Possible challenges
+# Potential challenges

-Each challenge suggestion is designed to meet the criteria, and offer your team the opportunity to complete it within the allotted time.
-Resources are provided to help provide your team a jump start.
-These challenges are **not** meant to restrict your team, but rather offer inspiration.
+Each challenge suggestion is built to meet the judging criteria, and offer room for to ideate and innovate.
+These challenges are designed so teams can complete them within the allotted time.
+Resources are provided to give your team a jump start, and improve your team's chance for success!

 Your team is free to build upon the suggestions, create new requirements, or use a challenge as a starting point for a completely different project.
+This is your team's hack!

+If your team isn't sure if a project idea meets the criteria or has any other questions, **please ask**!

+## Challenge suggestions

 |Title                                        |Overview                                               |
 |---------------------------------------------|-------------------------------------------------------|